George Robinson, 1st Marquess of Ripon: Viceroy of India, 1880–1884

 When Gladstone returned to power in 1880 he appointed Ripon Viceroy of India, an office he held until 1884.
-During his time in India, Ripon introduced legislation (the Ilbert Bill, named for the legal member of the Viceroy's Executive Council, Courtenay Ilbert) that would have granted native Indians more legal rights, including the right of Indian judges to judge Europeans in court.
+During his time in India, Ripon introduced legislation (the Ilbert Bill, named for the legal member of the Viceroy's Executive Council, Courtenay Ilbert) that would have granted Indians more legal rights, including the right of Indian judges to judge Europeans in court.
 Though progressive in its intent, the legislation was scuppered by Europeans living in India who did not want to be tried by a native judge.
 In this Ripon was supported by Florence Nightingale, who also backed his efforts to obtain a Bengal land tenancy bill (eventually the Bengal Tenancy Act 1885) that would improve the situation of the peasants.
 In 1882 he repealed the controversial Vernacular Press Act of 1878 passed by Lytton.
 He also promoted the Indian Famine Codes.